bpires/rocketseat-explorer/project-02/README.md

 🔗 **[See it online](https://bpires.github.io/rocketseat-explorer/project-02/)**

-👨‍💻 **Task:** build a small business website from a given Figma project.
+👨‍💻 **Task:** build a small business static website from a given Figma project.

-> Exercised HTML semantics.
+> Exercised more HTML semantics.
 >
 > Improved accessibility and used CSS flexbox layout.
 >
-> Played with new properties and different alignments; created a button-styled link.
+> Played with new properties and different alignments.
+Created a button-styled link.

 💡 **Highlight:** Learned the concept of code refactoring, restructuring it to improve semantics and accessibility, as well as cleaning it up for easier understanding, maintaining and further modification.